 Hayu is an on-demand streaming service that delivers American reality TV programming to countries outside the United States.
 Launched by NBCUniversal in 2016, Hayu was only available in Australia, Ireland and the United Kingdom.

 The company’s first expansion occurred in late 2018 when Hayu went live in Belgium, Canada, Denmark, Finland, Luxembourg, the Netherlands, Norway and Sweden.
-Now in 2019, Hayu has expanded to The Philippines, Singapore and Hong Kong.
+By 2020, Hayu had expanded to The Philippines, Singapore and Hong Kong.
 “We have ambitions for this to be a global brand,” NBCUniversal executive Hendrick McDermott told Variety last year.
 However, Hayu will never be available in the United States.

 Hayu 60-Second Summary

 Fans of American reality TV shows who live outside the United States are Hayu’s target market.
 By focusing exclusively on reality shows, Hayu provides a unique service with an enormous 6,000-episode content library.